What payment do you accept?

 When can I buy and plant bare rooted plants?

 Open Ground (Bare Root) plants should be planted between November and March during the dormant period.
 Container grown plants can be planted throughout the year, but at all times correct planting is essential.
 A hole should be dug wider than the splayed roots of the plant (at least 60cm/2ft wide and 30cm/1ft deep for trees and proportionately smaller for shrubs and roses).
 The sub soil beneath this area should be loosened but not brought to the surface.
 Compost or well-rotted manure should be added to the sub soil and thoroughly mixed.
-Add a small amount of organic fertilizer at this stage.
+Add a small amount of organic fertiliser at this stage.
 Retain the top soil for filling in around the roots.
 As a general rule there should be 8cm /3 inches of soil covering the roots, but the soil mark, usually distinguishable on the stem of the plant is the perfect guide for planting depth.
 Care must be taken not to plant too deeply and the hole should be backfilled with a mixture of good planting compost and topsoil (which was removed from the hole).
 Roots should be firmly trodden, provided the ground is not too wet.
 If the latter should be the case, only lightly tread around the plant, firming the ground later when it is dry.
 Grass and weeds must not be allowed to grow around new plants for several years, as they will compete for water and nutrients.
 690cm/2ft of soil should be kept clean (or mulched) around new plants.

 Stake trees and remember that ericaceous (acid loving) plants like heathers, camellias, rhododendrons and azaleas should be planted in ericaceous compost.
 If planting in dry weather remember to water as necessary.